 After years of touring and discovering music from all parts of the world, Napoleon Maddox came home with a longing for cultivation and fearless celebration of what musicians here have to offer the world.
 “It’s important that the connection be understood, stated and restated.
 This music came from the beak of Paul Lawrence Dunbar and Maya Angelou’s “caged bird,” he says.
 “When artists around the world create or perform jazz, country, funk, rock, hip-hop or trap, they are echoing some Blues that the ‘caged bird sang.’”
 The musical offerings he’s heard on stages in Finland, England, France and other places, drove him to create the Underworld Jazz Festival, which takes place May 23-27 at venues around Cincinnati, and include two performances of his experimental music mashup, The Deconstruction Period.
 In honor of this event, we asked Napo to give us his top Afrofuturistic tracks.
 Read More

-Our co-founder Aiesha Little was recently featured on PUNK BLACK’s website under her steampunk name Ofeibea Loveless!
+Our co-founder was recently featured on PUNK BLACK’s website for her cosplaying!
 Check out the interview here!

 We recently caught up with Jermaine Dickerson, illustrator, designer and former co-host of the BLKBOARD podcast, to talk about what he’s been up to since the success of his inaugural Hero Nation-Ypsilanti event last fall.
 Read More

 Author K. Ceres Wright joins us for the final Black Sci-Fi Book Club discussion of 2017 from 6:30 to 8:30 p.m. on Dec.
 26 on Twitter!
 We recently caught up with her to talk about her writing journey, her reading habits and how to reach your dreams.
 (Click here to read the story we’ll be discussing and use the hashtag #blackscifibookclub to add your thoughts!)
 Read More